wfailla/un-orchestrator/orchestrator/README.md

   * configure the virtual switch (vSwitch) to create a new logical switching instance (LSI) and the ports required to connect it to the VNFs to be deployed;
   * deploy and start the VNFs;
-  * translate the rules to steer the traffic into OpenFlow flowmod messages to be sent to the vSwitch (some flowmods are sent to the new LSI, others to the LSI-0, i.e. an LSI that steers the traffic towards the proper graph.)
+  * translate the rules to steer the traffic into OpenFlow `flowmod` messages to be sent to the vSwitch (some `flowmod` are sent to the new LSI, others to the LSI-0, i.e. an LSI that steers the traffic towards the proper graph.)

 Similarly, the un-orchestrator takes care of updating or destroying a graph,